wredan/Twitch-Chat-Analyzer/Kafka/README.md

 To build and run this container, you need just to setup  **chat-message.properties**.
 Then use `bin/kafka-start.sh` script. it performs 3 main steps:

 - The Kafka-Connector folder contains the connector's maven project.
-The script run `mvn package` to create an Uber/Fat Jar;
+The script runs `mvn package` to create an Uber/Fat Jar;
 - Created Jar is copied into Kafka-Settings folder;
 - Connector image is built using docker.
 In this step `chat-channel.properties`, `worker.properties`, `kafka-starter.sh`, jar connector file, kafka.tgz are all copied into container image (you can see it [here](https://github.com/Warcreed/Twitch-Chat-Analyzer/blob/master/Kafka/Dockerfile))